ElvannAbendroth/react-app-test/README.md

 Welcome to this template repository provided by Codespace and Github pages!
 This project template is hosted by Github Pages here: https://elvannabendroth.github.io/react-page-template/

-To know more about how this respository and codespace work together, check out https://github.com/github/codespaces-react
+If this tutorial isn't clear enough, you need more info or you want to do it yourself from scratch, check out react-gh-pages: https://github.com/gitname/react-gh-pages

 ## How Host Your React App Project with Github Page